goodfella/cpp-graph/README.md

 # Examples
 ## Call graph:
-This cypher query returns functions and member functions and the functions and/or member functions they call
+This cypher query returns functions and member functions and the functions and/or member functions they call.

 ```Cypher
 match (a)-[r:CALLS]->(b)